Nearsoft/apprentice/07 - Javascript/README.md

 var cars = ["Toyota", "Chevrolet", "Nissan"];
 ```

 Array elements don’t all have to be the same type of value.
-Elements can be any kind of Javascript value — even other arrays.
+Elements can be any kind of JavaScript value — even other arrays.

 ```javascript
 var values = [100, "paint", false, [2.5, "brush"]];